Understanding Energy Distribution in Horns System

 In this region, the driver’s motor characteristics become the primary determinant of energy output as, on best horn about loading, loading is inversely proportional to frequency and ends when horn’ control ends.

-As we said upper and in the related article the effect of acoustic loading (so the “loading effect”) is strongly inversely proportional to the frequency.
+The effect of acoustic loading (aka the “loading effect”) is inversely proportional to the frequency.

 Horn Low-End Roll-Off

-However, the driver’s motor naturally start to produces less energy at lower frequencies from some point, depending on its characteristics and diaphragm size.
+The driver’s motor naturally starts to produce less energy at lower frequencies, depending on its characteristics and diaphragm size.

-This reduction in motor output, combined with the decreasing horn loading effect at lower frequencies, contributes to the natural roll-off in low-end response.
+This reduction in motor output, combined with the decreasing horn loading effect at low frequencies, contributes to the natural roll-off in low-end response.

 Don’t Waste Energy: Directivity and Efficiency

-A Point about Frequency Correction (EQ) and Phase Shift
+A Note on Frequency Correction (EQ) and Phase Shift

-As described here: How to implement my horn and my speaker, correct the frequency response with IIR (minimum phase filtering) EQ is the way to do:
+As described here: How to implement my horn and my speaker, the proper way to correct the frequency response is using IIR (minimum-phase) EQ:

 -